What is a Strategic Management Model?

 - Identifying Gaps and Refining Strategies: Addressing deviations between planned and actual outcomes through timely adjustments.

-Role of Business Ethics, Social Responsibility, and Environmental Sustainability
+Business Ethics, Social Responsibility, and Environmental Sustainability

 - Ensuring all strategic activities align with moral and societal expectations.